chrisj42/webcheckers/docs/DesignDoc.md

 > _Provide a very brief statement about the project and the most
 > important user group and user goals._

+Team B++'s purpose with this project is to create an easy to use way for users to play a game of checkers online.
+Our most important user groups are our professor and our TA, who will be the main users of our game and will expect to have a completely functional, error-free experience.

 ### Glossary and Acronyms
 > _Provide a table of terms and acronyms._